rishika10bhalla/MedLegible_Project/README.md

 ## Repository Structure:
 - data:
   - Contains the dataset used for the project.
   - Link for the dataset:
+- images:
+  - contains three images file for the front end interface.
 - src:
   - FinalMinorCode.ipynb: The ipynb file of the whole code with model training.
   - pyfile.py: the FinalMinorCode ipynb file converted into .py file with name pyfile